chocolate old-fashioned donuts

 Instructions

-4. Meanwhile, heat oil in a large pot or deep saucepan with a deep-fry thermometer attached.
+- Meanwhile, heat oil in a large pot or deep saucepan with deep fry thermometer with a clip attached to the sides.
 Heat oil to 325°F.* On a very well-floured surface using a well-floured rolling pin, roll dough out to 1/2-inch thickness.
-Use a well-floured donut cutter or two different-sized biscuit cutters to cut dough into approximately 16 to 18 donuts and donut holes (re-roll scraps once, if needed).
+Use a well-floured or two different-sized biscuit cutters to cut dough into approximately 16 to 18 donuts and donut holes (re-roll scraps once, if needed).

 Notes